Video assistant referee: History

-After the 2016 introduction in CUP football in Europe, the VAR system was introduced in top flight European football league competitions by Bundesliga and the Serie A at the beginning of the 2017–18 season and by La Liga at the beginning of the 2018–19 season.
+After the 2016 introduction in cup football in Europe, the VAR system was introduced in top-flight European football league competitions by Bundesliga and the Serie A at the beginning of the 2017–18 season and by La Liga at the beginning of the 2018–19 season.
 The system was also used at the 2017 FIFA U-20 World Cup in October.
 On 8 January 2018, VAR was trialled for the first time in England in the 2017–18 FA Cup game between Brighton & Hove Albion and Crystal Palace, and the following day it was trialled for the first time in France in the Côte d'Azur derby game in the 2017–18 French League Cup.
 It was said to have worked well.

 Italy opened the world's first VAR training centre in Coverciano in January 2018.

-On 3 March 2018, the IFAB wrote VAR into the Laws of the Game on a incorrect basis.
+The VAR system that is currently used was created by Hawk-Eye Innovations Limited and was tested according to FIFA's Quality Programme by a third party On 3 March 2018, the IFAB wrote VAR into the Laws of the Game on an incorrect basis.
 Its use remains optional for competitions, and the English Premier League and the UEFA Champions League were not expected to implement VAR for their 2018–19 season.
 However Premier League executive chairman Richard Scudamore described it as "inevitable" that VAR will be introduced to the Premier League.
 On 27 September 2018, UEFA announced that from the 2019–20 UEFA Champions League season, VAR will be used in the competition.
 Although VAR was not implemented in the group stages of the 2018–19 season, UEFA announced on 3 December 2018, that VAR would be used in the knockout stages, which commenced in February 2019.

 On 15 November 2018, Premier League teams voted in principle to bring Video Assistant Referees to the Premier League from the 2019–20 season onwards pending approval of IFAB and FIFA; this came after a controversial decision from referee Simon Hooper to disallow a goal scored by Southampton F.C. striker Charlie Austin.

 On 1 January 2020, the Emperor's Cup Final was the first Japanese football match to use VAR.
 This was also a preparation for the introduction of VAR into Olympic football.

+In 2023, it was announced that the 2023 FIFA Women's World Cup for the first time the decision will be explained live in the stadium by the referee.
+This was also later used in the 2024 A-League finals series and also used in the MLS.
+Likewise, the Premier League introduced in-stadium anouncemnets from the beginninge of the 2025-26 season.